carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .python}

 The process_data function gave us a choice of plotting either the logarithmic or non-logarithmic version of the data depending on which data we pass to make_graph.
-If we uncomment the line `# make_graph(life_exp, gdp_log, y_log_model)` and comment the line `make_graph(life_exp, gdp, y_model)` then we can switch to showing the logarithmic version.
+If we uncomment the line `# make_graph(life_exp, gdp_log, log_data)` and comment the line `make_graph(life_exp, gdp, linear_data)` then we can switch to showing the logarithmic version.

 > # Comparing the logarithmic and non-logarithmic graphs